 Species, Types, and Scientific Names

-The scientific name for the flea order is Siphonaptera.
+The flea order is scientifically known as Siphonaptera.
 This is derived from the combination of two Greek words: siphon, meaning tube (their blood-sucking apparatus), and apteros, meaning wingless.
-There are an estimated 2,000 species spread across more than 240 genera.
+There are over 2,500 species of fleas spread across more than 240 genera.
 Some of the most common types include cat fleas, bird fleas, and rat fleas.

 Appearance: How to Identify Them